 "Can you imagine a world without lawyers?" he once asked.
 Classic.

 Troy McClure, a washed-up Hollywood actor, was another memorable character.
-You might remember him from his opening line of "you might remember me from [insert random movie]."
+You might remember him from his opening line of "you might remember me from ."
 McClure was prideful and conceited, but like McClure, he was essential to the episodes.

 Both characters retired when Phil Hartman passed away in 1998.